alanionita/portfolio--nextjs-2021/data/posts/why-teach.md

 Some of these relationships turned out great and some didn't, but it was a great use of time.

-I stopped doing all this pro bono consulting once I graduated from uni and got into my first job, as mixed product/project manager at a small digital agency.
+I stopped doing all this pro-bono consulting once I graduated from uni and got into my first job, as mixed product/project manager at a small digital agency.

 I managed the agencies retainer client so maintaining the client relationships was key.
 I achieved this by learning about their business, learning about their problem, and then figuring out what data I can find to plan out the solutions.
 It's unusual for a project manager to do this, which is why I talk about it as a mixed product/project role.